Fading in text using the DOM

 Oh yeah, haven't seen that in a long time.
 A background fade is created merely by incessantly calling this code to gradually change the color from one extreme to another.

-Moving on, dynamically changing the text's color was never historically possible.
-The new DOM of IE5/NS6 changes that:
+Moving on, dynamically changing the text's color was never historically possible until now:

 document.getElementById("test").style.color="#008000" //change color to green

-Here a textual element with ID "test" has its color tranformed to green.
+Here a textual element with ID "test" has its color transformed to green.

 Fading text technique

 Believe it or not, the time is ripe to tackle the main subject.
 What we want is a script that continuously changes the text color, so as to achieve that nifty fade effect.
 The trickiest part of it in our opinion is in fact figuring out the hexadecimal equivalent of color values!

 John slowly faded into view

 Notice how we can use rgb values to denote the color, which comes in handy with the application at hand.
 By changing the value from 255 slowly to 0, we have a fade from white to black!

 -Fading colors other than black